-At Nicolson Bray we know that protecting organisations from cyber security attack is an ongoing process.
+At Nicolson Bray we know that protecting your organisation from cyber security attack is an ongoing process.
 Business and technology risk needs to be continuously monitored and where necessary corrective actions taken.
-Your Board needs to be kept abreast of both the evolving cyber security threat and how vulnerable your business is to that threat.
+Your senior management team needs to be kept abreast of both the evolving cyber security threat landscape and how vulnerable your business is to that threat.

 "What we will be looking for is a ‘security culture’ in firms of all sizes – from the Board down to every employee."